 We are a corporation existing under the federal laws of Canada.
 Two of our directors and several of the experts we utilize are residents of Canada, and all or a substantial portion of their assets, and a portion of our assets, are located outside the United States.
 Consequently, it may be difficult for holders of our securities who reside in the United States to effect service within the United States upon those directors and the experts who are not residents of the United States.
-It may also be difficult for holders of our securities who reside in the United States to realize in the United States upon judgments of courts of the United States predicated upon our civil liability and the civil liability of our directors, officers, and experts under the United States federal securities laws.
-Our shareholders and other investors should not assume that Canadian courts (i) would enforce judgments of United States courts obtained in actions against us or such directors, officers, or experts predicated upon the civil liability provisions of the United States federal securities laws or the securities or "blue sky" laws of any state or jurisdiction of the United States, or (ii) would enforce, in original actions, liabilities against us or such directors, officers, or experts predicated upon the United States federal securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States.
-In addition, the protections afforded by Canadian securities laws may not be available to our shareholders or other investors in the United States.
+It may also be difficult for holders of our securities who reside in the United States predicated upon our civil liability and the civil liability of our directors, officers, and experts under the United States federal securities laws.
+Our shareholders and other investors should not assume that Canadian courts (i) would enforce judgments of the United States federal securities laws or the securities or "blue sky" laws of any state or jurisdiction of the United States federal securities laws or any securities against us or such directors, officers, or experts predicated upon the United States federal securities laws or any securities against us or such directors, officers, or experts predicated upon the United States federal securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States federal securities laws or any securities or "blue sky" laws of any state or or builted States federal securities laws or any securities or "blue sky" laws of any state or or builted States federal securities laws or any securities or "blue sky" laws of any state or or builted States federal securities laws may not be available to our shareholders or other investors in the United States.